Ilovecheesepo/arccreate-archive/stat/README.md

 Composers are much more evenly spread compared to chart constants.

 The issue now comes from the aliases that each artist has.
-I don't have the time to research every artist listed, and name every single one of them.
+I don't have the time to research every artist listed, and make a regex for every single one of them.

 I manually wrote the regexes for a handful of artists that I like, or were in the top 11.